-Ask yourself, ‘Can a 10 year old understand my sermon?”
-Did you know the each person in your audience has got filters and your message travels through them before it actually lands on them.
-These filter include culture, social level, education, age and personal attitude.
-You definitely cannot deal with everything in a single sermon, but certainly you can consider most of these filters during preparation.
+Ask yourself, ‘Can a 10-year-old understand my sermon?”
+Did you know each person in your audience has got filters and your message travels through them before it actually lands on them?
+These filters include culture, social level, education, age, and personal attitude.
+You definitely cannot deal with everything in a single sermon, but certainly, you can consider most of these filters during preparation.

 Let me tell you a story.
 A general rule of thumb to follow when preaching is to maintain eye contact with the congregation while presenting the sermon.
 One day a lady pastor was preaching to a group of tribal people.
 Before long the women in the crowd seemed to feel angry at our preacher while the men seemed amused.
 When she preached she maintained eye contact with everyone in the group regardless of their gender.
 In that tribal culture, a woman looking straight into a man’s eyes was an invitation to have sexual intercourse with her.
 She was preaching God’s word, but something else was running through the minds of men in her audience.

-Once Dr. Arnold Lastinger shared with us a true incident in his homiletics class to give an idea on the importance of proper conclusion.
+Once Dr. Arnold Lastinger shared with us a true incident in his Homiletics class to give an idea of the importance of the proper conclusion.

-Some one said ‘You can not become a great preacher overnight.
-You need to master it and it takes practice’.
+Someone said ‘You can not become a great preacher overnight.
+You need to master it and it takes much practice’.

-I remember critique bullied me saying ‘You are such poor preacher that people fall a sleep when you preach’.
+I remember a critique telling me ‘You are such a poor preacher that people fall asleep when you preach’.
 I was not discouraged by his words.
 I took it for a challenge instead.
 I have improved a lot, but I still keep practicing.